jinhongjung/pyrwr/README.md

 # pyrwr
-Python Implementation for Random Walk with Restart (RWR).
+**Py**thon Implementation for **R**andom **W**alk with **R**estart (PyRWR).

-`RWR` is one of famous link analysis algorithms, which measures node-to-node proximities in arbitrary types of graphs (networks).
+Random Walk with Restart (RWR) is one of famous link analysis algorithms, which measures node-to-node proximities in arbitrary types of graphs (networks).
 The representative applications include various real-world graph mining tasks such as personalized node ranking, recommendation in graphs such as 'who you may know', and anormaly detection.

-`pyrwr` aims to implement algorithms for computing `RWR` scores in Python based on numpy and scipy.
+`pyrwr` aims to implement algorithms for computing RWR scores in Python based on numpy and scipy.
 More specifically, `pyrwr` focuses on computing a single source RWR score vector w.r.t. a given query (seed) node, which is used for a personalized ranking of the node.

-## Caution
+### Caution
 **This repository is currentely under development and testing!**

-# Installation
+## Installation [currently not suppported]
 To install this package, type the following:
 ```bash
 cd pyrwr